melvinzhang/garden/content/posts/vim_notes.md

 * using the title as id (like wikis) creates links that are more readable compared to Luhmann's id or timestamps

-notes initially folded using modeline in first note to set markers as *- and -*. typing the opening marker automatically inserts the closing marker
+notes initially folded using modeline in first note to set markers as *- and -*.

 title as identifier
 * title is not stable, renaming a title breaks links